RivaD2/RivaD2/README.md

 #### What excites me

-Frontend technologies, reviewing code, crafting stellar PR's, learning about web performance and accessiblity
+Frontend technologies, reviewing code, crafting stellar PR's, learning about web performance and accessibility

 #### My journey
 I transitioned into software engineering because I wanted to use my organizational skills and eye for detail to solve real world problems.
 I focus my efforts on delivering code that is clean and user focused while learning why certain approaches, solutions, and patterns work (or don't work).